davisanc/AzureSecurityLabs/README.md

 ![firewall](/images/firewall.PNG)

-Once the firewall object is created, vire the properties of the firewall and take a note of the private IP address.
+Once the firewall object is created, view the properties of the firewall and take a note of the private IP address.

 ### 6.4 Routing the web-tier traffic
 We will work on the Web VM, and we will set the default route of the web-tier subnet to send all traffic through the firewall.